More information about WCCLS:

 - Children: outreach to children in care, early literacy education and awareness

-- Jail Library: staffing
+- Jail Library: materials

 What do local libraries do?